 Can I control where worktrees are created?

 Not today.
-Codex creates worktrees under $CODEX_HOME/worktrees so it can manage them consistently.
+Codex creates worktrees under $CODEX_HOME/worktrees so it can

-Can I move a session between worktrees?
+Can I move a thread between Local and Worktree?

 What happens to threads if a worktree is deleted?